Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Germany has faced increasing supply-side headwinds in recent years, particularly from rising global energy prices in 2022.
 Germany’s dependence on Russian energy supplies has exacerbated this problem,” CEBR wrote.

-The report said that the energy price shock has helped push up inflation in the European Union’s (EU) largest economy.
-Prices are expected to rise by 6.3% in 2023, down from the 8.7% increase recorded in 2022 but still higher than the recent average.
+The report said the energy price shock has helped push up inflation in the European Union’s (EU) largest economy, with prices rising 6.3% in 2023, down from the 8.7% increase recorded in 2022 but still higher than the recent average.

 “High inflation has contributed to weakening spending power and constraining consumption, which has significantly affected consumer-oriented services.
 Germany’s gross domestic product (GDP) is expected to shrink by 0.4% in 2023 – the country’s weakest growth since 2009,” the report said.